 You can use the list above, but under no circumstances is it intended to be legal advice.
 Check with an attorney who is familiar with the Landlord-Tenant Law before posting or handing out anything like a list of acceptable criteria for applicants.
 Laws change constantly, and what you don’t know can and will hurt you.

 Copyright Cain Publications, Inc., used by permission.
 Robert Cain is a nationally-recognized speaker and writer on property management and real estate issues.
 For a free sample copy of the Rental Property Reporter call 800-654-5456 or visit their web site at www.rentalprop.com.

-American Apartment Owners Association offers discounts on products and services related to your commercial housing investment including REAL ESTATE FORMS, tenant debt collection, tenant background checks, insurance and financing.
+American Apartment Owners Association offers discounts on products and services related to your commercial housing investment including landlord legal forms, tenant debt collection, tenant background check, insurance and financing.
 Find out more at www.joinaaoa.org.

 Click here if you missed our feature, 12 Eviction Mistakes That Can Sink You.